RIOS & EUBANKS

 She has served as a guest lecturer at California State University of Los Angeles in the area of community resource management and for the UCLA School of Law’s first year public interest students Lawyering Skills seminar.
 She is a frequent panelist and speaker on the topic of law school admissions for underrepresented students, special education advocacy and issues of juvenile justice and race.

-Elizabeth has spent the last decade advocating for people with disabilities at the administrative, state, and federal level.
+Elizabeth has extensive experience advocating for people with disabilities at the administrative, state, and federal level.

 Elizabeth received her Juris Doctorate from Pepperdine University School of Law and a Certificate in Dispute Resolution from the Straus Institute for Dispute Resolution.
 After graduation, Elizabeth worked in private practice, advocating for parents of children with disabilities in regional center, school district, and health insurance matters.
 From 2012 to 2018 she was the Inland Empire Regional Director at Disability Rights Legal Center.
 As Regional Director, Elizabeth was responsible for special education advocacy and civil rights litigation within San Bernardino and Riverside Counties, specializing in disability discrimination cases.
 She also managed the Disability Rights Law Clinic at the University of La Verne College of Law.